I'm not sure whether to laugh or cry about this, folks.

 As to whether or not that mandate is constitutional, pure and simple.

-I in my in my heart last night when I heard this.
+And it's such, I can't tell you the swelling of pride in my heart last night when I heard this.

-This is this is one of the best affirmations that we as a country still exist as founded and as we've known it, that we've had since this bunch was immaculated into office in 2009.
+This is one of the best affirmations that we as a country still exist as founded and as we've known it, that we've had since this bunch was immaculated into office in 2009.

 I cannot tell you.